Dans-labs/dariah/docs/Dux.md

 Checks a single entity in a single table to see if it contains values for all fields.

 ### listValues()
+Gives the list of all values of a specified field in a table.

 ### changedItem()
 Checks if properties have changed in such a few that new data should be fetched.